dipdill/dillywallet-ios/README.md

 -------------------------------------
 ## Easy and secure
-Litewallet is the best way to get started with Litecoin.
+Dillywallet is the best way to get started with Dillycoin.
 Our simple, streamlined design is easy for beginners, yet powerful enough for experienced users.
-This is a free app produced by the Litecoin Foundation.
+This is a free app produced by the Dillycoin Foundation.

 ## Donations
+We are a fork of the Litewallet repo.
+To help keep Dillywallet updated we would like to support our fellow developers on the Litewallet Team and Litecoin Foundation.
 The Litewallet Team is a group of global volunteers & part of the Litecoin Foundation that work hard to promote the use of Litecoin.
 Litewallet takes alot of time and resources to improve and test features but we need your help.
-Please consider donating to one of our addresses:
+Please consider donating to one of their addresses:
 |                                   Hardware Campaign                                   	|                              General Litecoin Foundation                              	|
 |:-------------------------------------------------------------------------------------:	|:-------------------------------------------------------------------------------------:	|
 | [QR Code](https://blockchair.com/litecoin/address/MJ4W7NZya4SzE7R6xpEVdamGCimaQYPiWu) 	| [QR Code](https://blockchair.com/litecoin/address/MVZj7gBRwcVpa9AAWdJm8A3HqTst112eJe) 	|

 ## Completely decentralized

-Unlike other iOS Litecoin wallets, **Litewallet** is a standalone Litecoin client.
-It connects directly to the Litecoin network using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, and doesn't rely on servers that can be hacked or disabled.
-Even if Litewallet is removed from the App Store, the app will continue to function, allowing users to access their valuable Litecoin at any time.
+Unlike other iOS Dillycoin wallets, **Dillywallet** is a standalone Dillycoin client.
+It connects directly to the Dillycoin network using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, and doesn't rely on servers that can be hacked or disabled.
+Even if Dillywallet is removed from the App Store, the app will continue to function, allowing users to access their valuable Dillycoin at any time.

 ## Cutting-edge security

-**Litewallet** utilizes AES hardware encryption, app sandboxing, and the latest iOS security features to protect users from malware, browser security holes, and even physical theft.
+**Dillywallet** utilizes AES hardware encryption, app sandboxing, and the latest iOS security features to protect users from malware, browser security holes, and even physical theft.
 Private keys are stored only in the secure enclave of the user's phone, inaccessible to anyone other than the user.

 ### Designed with new users in mind

-Simplicity and ease-of-use is **Litewallet**'s core design principle.
-A simple recovery phrase (which we call a paper key) is all that is needed to restore the user's wallet if they ever lose or replace their device. **Litewallet** is [deterministic](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), which means the user's balance and transaction history can be recovered just from the paper key.
+Simplicity and ease-of-use is **Dillywallet**'s core design principle.
+A simple recovery phrase (which we call a paper key) is all that is needed to restore the user's wallet if they ever lose or replace their device. **Dillywallet** is [deterministic](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), which means the user's balance and transaction history can be recovered just from the paper key.

 ## Features: